cassioneri/teju_jagua/teju/README.md

 # Teju Jagua

-The gentle 7-headed beast from Guarani mythology that comes out of its cave to help us efficiently finding decimal representations of floating-point numbers.
+The gentle 7-headed beast from the Guarani mythology that comes out of its cave to help us efficiently finding decimal representations of floating-point numbers.

 ## Build